Upgrading From Windows 7, 8, 8.1 to 10 or 11

-Microsoft Windows 7, 8, 8.1 or 10 operating systems provide an excellent, stable and reliable platform for all your computing needs.
+Microsoft Windows 7, 8, 8.1 or 10 or 11 operating systems provide an excellent, stable and reliable platform for all your computing needs.
 They are easy

 for the consumer to get along with, fairly intuitive with recognising